albertomh/DepositDuck-api/README.md

 - When a commit on a feature branch is pushed up to GitHub - `pr.yaml`
 - When a Pull Request is merged into the 'main' branch - `ci.yaml`

+They both run pre-commit hooks and unit tests against the codebase.

+`ci.yaml` additionally
-They both run pre-commit hooks and tests against the codebase. `ci.yaml` additionally Dockerises the app and pushes the image to the GitHub Container Registry.
+runs end-to-end Playwright tests, Dockerises the app and pushes the image to the GitHub Container Registry.
 The build artefact is a multi-arch Docker image to ensure compatibility with both Apple Silicon (ARM64) and GCP Cloud Run (x86_64).

 To run a Docker image locally: